Paycheck Taxes – Federal Withholdings, State Withholdings, Social Security and More!

-Social Security and Medicare tax — Social Security tax might be abbreviated FICA, SS, SSWT, or OASDI.
-Usually, you must have these withheld.
+Usually, you must have Medicare and Social Security withholdings on each paycheck.
 This is true even if you have nothing withheld for federal, state, and local income taxes.

 Save the last paycheck stub to compare with your W-2.
 The amounts on the last stub and the W-2 amounts usually should match.
 However, your employer might have added other amounts for additional benefits offered.
 These could be taxable income for you.
 Contact your payroll department if there are any differences.

-Other items — Your paycheck stub might show deductions for health or life insurance.
+Your paycheck stub might show deductions for health or life insurance.
 If it does, your stub might show if the premiums were deducted before tax or after tax.
-Before-tax deductions will reduce the income tax you pay to federal, state, and local governments.
+Before-tax deductions will reduce the income tax withholding to federal, state, and local governments.

 Some employers offer their employees the chance to contribute to retirement plans, like 401(k)s.
 Others offer childcare or adoption assistance.
 If you took advantage of any of these plans, your stub will usually show deductions for them.

-If you have questions about other amounts on your paycheck stub, check with your manager or your human resources department.
+If you have questions about other amounts or tax items on your paycheck stub, check with your manager or your human resources department.